chris-misa/mace/README.md

 * `latencies_ns`

-Reading from here shows all ingress and egress latencies found in the buffer.
+Reading from here shows all ingress and egress latencies found in the buffer for hte currnet network namespace.
+Note that, due to buffer wrap around, these might not be in strict chronological order.
-Writting any value to here clears the latency buffer.
+Writting any value to here clears the latency buffer of entries for the current network namespace.